Founded in 1913, Ferrum College provides life-long learning and outstanding career

-Ferrum College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate degrees.
-Contact the Commission on College at 1866 Southern
+Ferrum College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate degrees.
+Contact the SACSCOC at 1866 Southern Lane, Decatur,

 Ferrum College is accredited by University Senate of the United Methodist Church

 and is a member of the National Association of Schools and Colleges of the United

 Ferrum College also holds membership in:

 - Virginia College Fund

 - National Collegiate Honors Council